 Gulmarg, a huge cup-shaped lush green meadow, where the silence is broken only by the tinkle of cowbells and ponies.
 Gulmarg looks like a fantasy and adventurous set of films and not surprisingly many Bollywood films have been shot here.
 It is a hill station, a popular skiing destination in the Baramula district in Jammu and Kashmir.
 It lies at an altitude of 2,650 m (8,690 ft) above sea level in the Pirpanjal range in the western Himalayas.
 Originally named Gaurimarg ("the fair one") by shepherds in honor of the Hindu goddess Parvati, the place was renamed Gulmarg (“meadow of flowers”) by Sultan Yusuf Shah of the Chak Dynasty who frequented the place with his queen Habba khatoon in the 16th century.

-Wild flowers of 21 different varieties were collected by the Mughal emperor Jahangir for his gardens in Gulmarg.
-The soil in Gulmarg comprises glacial deposits, lacustrine deposits and moraines of pleistocene era covering shales, limestones, sandstones, schists and other varieties of rocks.
+Wildflowers of 21 different varieties were collected by the Mughal emperor Jahangir for his gardens in Gulmarg.
+The soil in Gulmarg comprises glacial deposits, lacustrine deposits, and moraines of the Pleistocene era covering shales, limestones, sandstones, schists, and other varieties of rocks.

-In 1968, Institute of Skiing and Mountaineering was established in Gulmarg to train ski instructors.
-Over the next decade, Gulmarg became a centre for skiers from Asian nations.
-In mid-1980s, Heli-skiing was introduced in Gulmarg in collaboration with the French skier Sylvain Saudan of Himalaya Heli-Ski Club of France.
+In 1968, the Institute of Skiing and Mountaineering was established in Gulmarg to train ski instructors.
+Over the next decade, Gulmarg became a center for skiers from Asian nations.
+In the mid-1980s, Heli-skiing was introduced in Gulmarg in collaboration with the French skier Sylvain Saudan of the Himalaya Heli-Ski Club of France.